Introduction to Selection Tool in Illustrator

 Step 5: We can use the direct selection tool to change the Anchor points or modify the shape of the object.
 Select the flower and use the direct selection tool to modify the shape of the flower.

-Adobe illustrator is a vast and huge program that has so many tools and functions that make the program a one-stop solution to every need for graphic designing and 2D creation of artworks.
-The program is blended with effects and filters as well that help us to create an object without any lapse of time.
+Adobe illustrator is a vast and huge program with so many tools and functions that make the program a one-stop solution to every need for graphic designing and 2D creation of artwork.
+The program is blended with effects and filters that help us create an object without any lapse of time.

 The selection tools described above are the most primary tools used to create any material in illustrator.
 The direct selection tool and the magic wand tool are the ones that are most useful and helpful when creating dynamic and complex stuff on illustrator.
 While the selection tool itself is the first and the most basic tool for any program.